TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

     *   FAQ
     *   Chat

-Receive 50% off all swimwear, water shoes and more!
+Receive 50% off all swimwear, water shoes and more.
+30% off all other full-price styles!

-code: FISH pin: 2124 DETAILS
+code: SPARKLE pin: 7014 DETAILS

 Customer Service Menu